Safety guide

 Get a free safety score in 2 minutes

-Answer a few questions and see exactly which settings to change on TikTok — and get the option of a full report.
+Answer a few questions and see exactly which settings to change on TikTok — with the option of a full report.